-Harassment in the workplace is illegal and many laws and statutes have been implemented at both federal and state levels to protect workers against harassment.
+Our hostile work environment lawyers pursue justice for New Jersey employees who have been harassed in the workplace.
+Workplace harassment is illegal and many laws and statutes have been implemented at both federal and state levels to protect workers against harassment.
 If you are forced to work in an environment that is charged or hostile, you may have legal recourse.

 There are two basic types of workplace harassment prohibited by law.
 Quid Pro Quo Harassment is when employees are favored or punished based upon giving in to questionable demands by supervisors in a “this for that” manner.